 Go back over a decade and if I asked you to give me an example of advertising — you’d have most likely mentioned the giant digital billboards you whizzed past in your car.
 Today, we’ve gone mobile and largely live online.
 We sometimes forget why billboards were, and sometimes still are such a popular advertising format.

-In a nutshell, billboards can put information in front of consumers, stay in people’s memories and influence shopping decisions.
+In a nutshell, billboards can put information in front of consumers digitally, stay in people’s memories and influence shopping decisions.

 So along came the digital ads.
 A cheaper, faster way to create pocket-sized billboards that could be tracked, measured and targeted to a specific audience.
 It’s not hard to tell why businesses from all industries went mad for them.

-So what can brands do to shake up their advertising budget and create more meaningful and engaging outreach?
-Many alternatives have become available for the past few years, from disruptive activation campaigns cooked up in big-budget advertising agencies to user-generated content and AI tech.
+So what can brands do to shake up their advertising budget and create more meaningful and engaging marketing content?
+Many marketing content alternatives have become available for the past few years, from disruptive activation marketing campaigns cooked up in big-budget advertising agencies to user-generated content and AI tech.

 All of these have the same thing in common that their advertising predecessors did not.
 The ability to interact with consumers.

 Yes, interactive advertising has become a game-changer.
 According to Votion, people retain information, are more appealed to take action and are more likely to become loyal to brands who make their customers interact with their advertising campaigns or communications strategies.

 Digital Marketers are aware of the power of Interactive advertising.
 79% of digital marketers think that interactive content increases the number of visitors who come back to a digital ad or to the ad’s post-click page.
 88% also agree that interactive marketing content is helping them stand out from the competition and 70% have seen effective conversion rate on website visitors that landed there from an interactive ad.